 - To date sea spray dump has not caused shutdown of the new Localizer. - Flight Inspection recorded the coverage to be slightly better than for the previous Localizer installation and comfortably meets the ICAO 18/10nm alternative criteria. - The testing to prove the concept was conducted during 2004 and 2005.
-The civil works began in 2006 and the new Localizer was commissioned in 2007. - Work has commenced to install a similarly configured Localizer but without the sea spray protection, on the opposite approach [Runway 34]
+The civil works began in 2006 and the new Localizer was commissioned in 2007. - Work has commenced to install a similarly configured Localizer on the opposite approach [Runway 34].